 ID2020 Digital Identity

 “In 2018, ID2020 Alliance Partners, working with the UN High Commissioner for Refugees (UNHCR), drafted a formal articulation of their perspective on ethical approaches to digital identity.”
-The ID2020 Alliance Manifesto “lays out shared principles and forms a starting point to guide the future of digital identity globally”.
+The ID2020 Alliance Manifesto “lays out shared principles and is a starting point to guide the future of global digital identity”.

 I’m researching ID2020, including accusations that it’s doing research on “embedded microchips”.
 The organization was “falsely accused of being part of fictitious plans that allege Bill Gates supports mandatory vaccination and the implantation of microchips or quantum dot tattoos into patients”.
 Yikes!